 - Planning creates great places for people. - Planning is easier to understand and navigate. - Planning systems are consistent and efficient.

-It is recommended that Council endorses the City's draft submission as contained in Attachment 1 to this Report and forwards the submission to the WAPC for consideration.
+It is recommended that Council endorses the City's draft submission as contained in Attachment 1 to Report CJ111-08/21 and forwards the submission to the WAPC for consideration.